 Combine collaboration and innovation—with camp

 MakerKids is the perfect organization for kids who are ready to kick-start their journeys as changemakers.
-The organization, which uses STEM (Science, Technology, Engineering and Math) to teach kids to innovate and inspires them to make a positive difference in the world, is hosting its annual March Break day camp at the Toronto MakerSpace in Bloor West Village.
-All week long, kids aged eight to 12 will discover how to be creators, not consumers.
+The organization, which uses STEM (Science, Technology, Engineering and Math) to teach kids to innovate and inspires them to make a positive difference in the world, is hosting its annual March Break day camp at the Toronto MakerKids space in Bloor West Village.
+All week long, kids in grade 1 to 8 will discover how to be creators, not consumers.
 They’ll work in teams to solve problems and also have a chance to create their own mind-blowing designs and inventions.
 The camp advances kids’ skills in communication, leadership and critical thinking—and, best of all, they get to dabble in gaming, coding and robotics.

 Create eco-aware kiddos

-Challenge your kids to support their favourite local charity.
-It’s a great opportunity for them to get creative or learn a new skill while supporting a local cause—and they get a prize at the end!
-Participants sign up for the Wish and Give March Break CharityChallenge, which allows kids to set their own goal and choose what charity they want to support.
+Challenge your kids to choose and support their favourite local charity.
+This is a great opportunity for children to get creative or learn a new skill while raising funds for a cause that’s close to their hearts and home.
+Plus, they get prizes at the end!
+Create a sign-up sheet and ask each child to set a goal for the charity they want to support.
 Maybe they want to try to read five books?
-Create a masterpiece?
-Or learn to make a new recipe?
-Whatever the goal, they must collect pledges and complete their task by end of March Break.
-That’s when the charity gets their donation and the kids get their prize.
-What a great way to wrap up the week!
+Or create some artistic masterpieces?
+Or learn to make a new recipe or two?
+Whatever the goal, they must collect pledges and complete their task by the end of March Break.
+That’s when the charity gets their donation and the kids get their prizes.
+What a fun way to wrap up the week!